iturdikulov/notes/TES_Skyrim.md

   Skyrim, but more.

 - **[Modern Brawl Bug Fix](http://www.nexusmods.com/skyrimspecialedition/mods/1473/?)** -
-  from the USKP wiki: bugfixes that pertain to brawling while also under the influence of cloak spells of various types.
+  from the USKP wiki: bug-fixes that pertain to brawling while also under the influence of cloak spells of various types.
 See mod description for a better explanation.